 - Healthy, Living Soils: Healthy, living soils rich in organic content feed a complex soil food web.
 The soil holds water like a sponge, and has nutrients for optimal plant health.

 - Climate Appropriate Plants: Many choices of beautiful groundcovers, shrubs, and trees are compatible with San Diego’s mild Mediterranean climate.
 These plants use less water and display diverse colors, textures, and shaped with endless design options.

 - Rainwater as a Resource: Sustainable landscapes make the most of natural rainfall.
 Slowing the flow of water off rooftops and hard surfaces allow it to be captured and sink into the soil or be stored for later use.

 - High-Efficiency Irrigation: Your irrigation can maximize water-use efficiency through smart controllers to adjust water automatically to changing weather conditions, and high-performance distribution components to regulate pressure and tailor water delivery to the exact needs of your landscape plants.

 The four principles of successful sustainable landscaping are on display at the San Diego County Water Authority’s Sustainable Landscaping Demonstration Garden at its Kearny Mesa office in San Diego.

 The 3,000-square-foot garden can be viewed by the public.
 It includes informational signage introducing visitors to key sustainable landscaping principles.
 Specific plant types that grow successfully in the region’s climate are also identified.
 Many are Southern California natives.

-This article was inspired by the 71-page Sustainable Landscapes Program guidebook available at SustainableLandscapesSD.org.
+This article is part of a year-long series inspired by the 71-page Sustainable Landscapes Program guidebook available at SustainableLandscapesSD.org.
 The Water Authority and its partners also offer other great resources for landscaping upgrades, including free WaterSmart classes at WaterSmartSD.org.